Yimro/micropython-iot-camera/README.md

 ### Signal-Client
 Sends images to your phone via the Signal messenger.
 It uses a service called callmebot.

-### myPub.sh
-Bash script to make testing of the microcontroller behaviour easier.

 ## MQTT Broker (local or remote)
 You will need some sort of MQTT broker.
 I use both a locally installed mosquitto broker as well as a free available mosquitto test server on https://test.mosquitto.org.